-When we started working — Milla on the content and me on the visuals — we encountered our first challenge.
-In most cases, design is a flexible structure where text length can vary, but in this project, the exact word count and use of key search terms were crucial for achieving
+When we started working - Milla on content and me on visuals - we encountered our first challenge.
+In most cases, design is a flexible structure where text length can vary, but in this project, exact word count and key search terms

-business goals and SEO performance.
-Through testing, we realized that to make the text compact, functional, and engaging rather than overwhelming, the design and marketing processes had to work hand in hand.
+were crucial for achieving business goals and SEO performance.
+Through testing, we realized that to make text compact, functional, and engaging, design and marketing processes had to work hand in hand.

 some annotations on the animation for devs